Eran-Levy-git/Scrumdinger/README.md

-# Persisting Data
+# Handling Errors

-## Completed Project
+## Starting Project

-Explore the completed project for [Persisting Data](https://developer.apple.com/tutorials/app-dev-training/persisting-data).
+Use this project to code along with [Handling Errors](https://developer.apple.com/tutorials/app-dev-training/handling-errors).